zoundibona/K8sWebhook/README.md

         }

-## APPLY THE WEBHOOK CONFIG FILES
+##  &nbsp; STEP 3 :APPLY THE WEBHOOK CONFIG FILES

 **$ kubectl apply -f mutate-webhook.yaml**    <br>
 mutatingwebhookconfiguration.admissionregistration.k8s.io/mutate-webhook created <br>
 **$ kubectl apply -f validate-webhook.yaml** <br>
 validatingwebhookconfiguration.admissionregistration.k8s.io/validate-webhook created <br>

-## TEST OF WEBHOOK SERVER
+##  &nbsp; STEP 4: TEST OF WEBHOOK SERVER

 After applying the mutating and validating file, let us test the webhook server <br>
 The validating requires the image of the POD to be part of list("redis", "nginx, "httpd")  <br>

-### SCENARIO 1
+* ### SCENARIO 1

 In this scenario we will use a case where the POD image is part of the list ("redis", "nginx, "httpd") as defined in the Flask script

 **$ kubectl run testpod --image=nginx**   <br>
-   pod/testpod created <br>
+   pod/testpod created

-Let us see if resources requests, limits and serviceaccount fields have changed as expected <br>
+Now that the POD has been created, let us see if resources requests, limits and serviceaccount fields have been modified as expected, let us run the below command

 **$ kubectl get pods -o yaml**  <br>

-I have decided to only show the spec section as this where the changes have been made
+I have decided to only show the spec section as this is where the changes have been made by the script

   spec: